 Our founders - who were experienced executives from the trust and investment management industry - identified a business opportunity when larger financial institutions started underestimating the importance of personal service and started migrating high-net worth customers to one-size-fits-all service centers.
 We believed that the trust and investment clients being relegated to such call centers would value advice and personalized service from a local professional fiduciary.
 We sought to create a company deeply focused on clients – understanding their needs, providing advice, and delivering investment solutions to help them achieve their goals.

-In early 2004, Investors Trust Company was established as a subsidiary of Investors Title Company, headquartered in Chapel Hill, NC.
+In early 2004, Investors Trust Company was established as a subsidiary of Investors Title Company, headquartered in Chapel Hill, North Carolina.
 Today, Investors Trust continues to provide clients with individualized, objective advice and exceptional service.

 Our commitment to consistently put clients first has helped Investors Trust to become one of the premier investment management and financial planning advisory firms in North Carolina, with assets under management of approximately $1 billion.